sebaslop-afk/flask-ml-app/README.md

 This template was built as part of the [Data Science and Machine Learning Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning) by 4Geeks Academy by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
 Learn more about [4Geeks Academy BootCamp programs](https://4geeksacademy.com/us/programs) here.

-Other templates and resources like this can be found on the school's GitHub page.
+Other templates and resources like this can be found on the school's GitHub page.# Redeploy for Render fix